What is leukemia?

 Leukemia at Seattle Children's

 Leukemia affects more children than any other type of cancer.
 If your child has leukemia, you are not alone.
 Many other families have faced childhood leukemia, too.
-Many of them have made it through this time with treatment and support from Children's Hospital.
+Many of them have made it through this difficult time with treatment and support from Seattle Children's Hospital.
+The experts in our Leukemia and Lymphoma Program

-We provide comprehensive care - from child life services and nutrition support, to new medicine studies and hematopoietic cell transplants through our partnership with Fred Hutchinson Cancer Research Center, whose doctors pioneered these transplants.
+We provide comprehensive care - from child life services and nutrition support, to new medicine studies and hematopoietic cell transplants through our partnership with Fred Hutch, whose doctors pioneered these transplants.

 Childhood leukemia survival rates